vietpham123/Kubernetes-the-Hardway---On-Prem/README.md

 etcd v3.4.15
 Labs

-This tutorial assumes you have access to the Google Cloud Platform.
-While GCP is used for basic infrastructure requirements the lessons learned in this tutorial can be applied to other platforms.
+This tutorial is designed to be run On-Prem either as VMs or on bare metal.

 Prerequisites
 Installing the Client Tools